opencog/atomspace/opencog/persist/sql/README.md

 A workable design point, using postgres 9.4 or newer, is JSONB.
 See http://coussej.github.io/2016/01/14/Replacing-EAV-with-JSONB-in-PostgreSQL/

-The goal here is to deal with protoatom storage (i.e. as a replacement for the current TV representation problem.)
+The goal here is to deal with how to store Values (ProtoAtoms).

 The representation of the atomspace would then look vaguely like this (this is a rough sketch):